 As you go through the next month, do not expect magical results at the end of a week.
 I would encourage you not even to expect magical results by the end of two weeks.

 But, if you consistently put your energy into moments of positive, healthy behavior and consistently walk away from more negative behavior, you will see a dramatic shift in your household over the next 30 days.
-Test it, and make 2008 the best year ever!
+Test it, and make this year the best year ever!